• Skip to primary navigation

 Numbers don’t lie.
 Data is the only way to objectively know what works and what doesn’t.

-If you stay long enough and be persistent in creating great content, the monetization of your channel whether that’s through ads or sponsorship will eventually happen.
+If you stay long enough and are persistent in creating great content, the monetization of your channel, whether that’s through ads or sponsorship, will eventually happen.

 Pros: You get to entertain, teach, and inspire people around the world.